bwolmarans/nginx-api-gateway-for-k8s/task_01/Readme.txt

 curl http://jobs.local:30010

-Those curls will of course fail because there are no microservices, yet. let's create those now.
+Those curls will of course fail because there are no microservices, yet. nothing is listening. there is no app.

+Let's create those apps and listeners now.

 The main HTML site has embedded JavaScript to fetch a random job from the get-job REST api endpoint.
 The endpoint has not been published yet and so this part will fail with "Error fetching job title"